 You’ve probably heard this sentence a bagillion times.
 It’s the kind of statement people assume to be deeply philosophical and meaningful by default.
-In my humble opinion, though, it’s a pile of sh—oh, well, you know what.
+You probably won’t be shocked to know I disagree.

-But that’s not it, is it?
-That’s not what people mean when they say death gives meaning to life.
-What they mean is, like any other experience, life will lose its novelty value if you carry it on long enough, and at some point you’ll stop enjoying it with no hope of making it enjoyable again.
+But maybe that’s not what people mean when they say death gives meaning to life.
+Maybe they mean that, like any other experience, life will lose its novelty value if you carry it on long enough, and at some point you’ll stop enjoying it with no hope of making it enjoyable again.
 Well, I beg to differ.

 Life is not an experience.
 It’s a collection of experiences.
 What you can get bored of is any finite number of experiences you can make in your life, but you can’t get tired of an infinite number of them, because you can’t make an infinite number of experiences.
 Not even if you lived forever.
 (Whether or not there’s an infinite number of experiences that can be made is debatable, but I just can’t see anyone going, ‘Well, shit.
 I went through the entire list of all possible things one could possibly ever do, and now I’m out of options.’)
 You don’t get bored of life; you get bored of things you do in life, and they can be changed.

-Some advocates of death say that knowing you have only limited time in your hands motivates you to do things instead of slacking off.
-That’s another typical, vague deathist argument with a distinct flavour of appeal to folk wisdom.
-There are people who wouldn’t do anything with their life even if they had millennia to live, and there are people who cram all they can in just five minutes of time.
+Some say that knowing you have only limited time in your hands motivates you to do things instead of slacking off.
+That’s a rather typical but very vague argument to rationalise death, with a distinct flavour of appeal to folk wisdom.
+First, it’s not universally true.
+Some people wouldn’t do anything with their life even if they had millennia to live; others cram all they can in just five minutes of time.
 It depends on the specific people, and not on how much time they have available.
-There are people (like me) who would really love the extra time, because their list of things they’d like to do is way longer than what a presently normal lifespan allows.
+Some people (like me) would really love the extra time, because their list of things they’d like to do is much longer than what one can do in a presently normal lifespan.
 Being forced to choose because of lack of time results more often than not in poor choices.

-The limited-time argument, let’s call it that way, reveals beyond doubt the way of thinking of their proponents.
-What they’re saying is that what gives them motivation in life aren’t their passions or interests, but rush.
-They do things because they’re in a rush.
-If they weren’t in a rush, they wouldn’t be doing anything at all.
-Now just what kind of lazy asses are we talking about?
-If one is really passionated about something, one will do it regardless of whether he or she has 40 or 400 years to dedicate to it.
-Doing something you like (say, studying biology) is not the same as having to mown the lawn.
-You tend to procrastinate when the thing to do is something you don’t like; hardly anyone would postpone doing something they love just because they’ve got a long time to get it done.
-If the only way to get people to do things is threatening them with the spectre of their limited amount of time, then it’d probably be better if they didn’t do anything at all.
-Not only they clearly weren’t that passionated about whatever they were supposed to do, but they’d probably also do a very poor job, as things done in a rush tend to be.
+Second, if we accepted the argument above, we’d be saying that our passions or interests would be insufficient to give us motivation in life; we would also need rush.
+According to this argument, being in a rush is a necessary condition to do things.
+If we weren’t in a rush, we wouldn’t be doing anything at all.
+Hang on—we’re not that kind of lazy arses, are we?
+If you are really passionate about something, you will do it regardless of how much time you can dedicate to it.
+Doing something you enjoy is not the same as having to mown the lawn.
+You tend to procrastinate when the thing to do is something you don’t like; hardly anyone would postpone doing something they love just because they’ve got a long time to do it.
+If the only way to get people to do something was threatening them with the spectre of their limited amount of time, then it’d probably be better if they didn’t do anything at all.
+Not only they clearly weren’t that passionate about whatever they were supposed to do, but they’d probably also do a very poor job, as one often does when in a rush.

 Death doesn’t give life meaning.
-It deprives life of meaning.
+Rather, I’d say it deprives life of meaning.
 Meaning isn’t an intrinsic property of anything.
 Meaning depends on an observer who attributes meaning to something.
 On their own, things and events don’t mean anything at all.
 The moment you die, an observer ceases to exist.
 From your point of view, whether you were born and then died or were never born at all are exactly the same thing—you’re dead, you’re not there, you can’t remember things you’ve done, you can’t feel, you can’t see, you are not.
-The universe itself could have never existed from your perspective, because you don’t perceive anything any more to begin with.
-Sure, your existence may have contributed to give meaning to other people’s lives, for example, but it is indeed your existence that did it, not the fact you died.
+From your perspective, the universe itself could well have never existed in the first place, because you don’t perceive anything any more.
+Certainly, even if you’re dead, your existence may have helped to give meaning to other people’s lives, for example, but it was indeed your existence that did so, not your death.
 I appreciate that being mortal makes you see things in a different light than if you were immortal, but you can be mortal forever without ever dying—it’s the difference between can’t and don’t.
-If you’re immortal you can’t die; if you live forever you just don’t die, but that doesn’t mean it’s impossible to kill you.
+If you’re immortal you can’t die; if you live forever you just don’t die, but that doesn’t mean it’s impossible for you to die.
 You’re being lucky/good enough to avoid death for a seriously long time, but you still don’t know if you’re ever going to die or not.

-The experiences you make and the things you do, ultimately, give meaning to your life, not the fact one day you will cease to exist.
-Claiming you wouldn’t be able to appreciate these things if you were to live forever is a groundless assumption, because no one has ever lived forever, so no one can testify the assumption is true.
+Ultimately, the experiences you make and the things you do give meaning to your life, not the fact one day you will cease to exist.
+Claiming you wouldn’t be able to appreciate these things if you were to live forever is a groundless assumption which no one can prove true.
 The reason people make this assumption is that it lets them treat death as a non-issue: If it’s okay to die at some point, then I don’t have to worry that I’ll die at some point.
 And people love not having issues.

 Objections to living ‘forever’